lilbitner/Pizza-CLI-App-/README.md

 PIZZA CLI APP

+MOTIVATION

+We both enjoy consuming pizza and we have strong opinions on what constitutes "good" pizza.
+We figured a database of actual Denver pizzas and reviews corresponding to them was needed.

-App utilizing ActiveRecord with pre-existing database of Pizza information in the Denver area.
+App utilizing ActiveRecord with database of Pizza information (restaurant, ingredients, menu name) in the Denver area.* The largest issue we had was with modifying the syntax of inputs to fit the function using the tty-prompt requirements.

+*does not include all pizza in Denver

 FEATURES